al1brn/geonodes/README.md

 - Use **snd** (for _Shader Nodes_) rather than **nd**
 - **out** method takes the class type to select the proper socket between _Surface_, _Volume_, _Displacement_ and _Thickness_

+> [!CAUTION]
+> When instantianting a shader, the existing shader is deleted.
+You can loose a shader created directly in Blender.

 ``` python
 from geonodes import *